-Engage the seven senses to help your home learners feel calm and stay focused.
+Engage the seven senses to help children feel calm and stay focused.

 Grumpy, frustrated, worried, bored, overwhelmed (insert adjective describing your child's mood here) home learners can all benefit from a sensory break to engage their senses, boost self-regulation, and shake things up a bit.

-Parents of home learners, and educators soon to welcome students back into the classroom, take note: all it takes is a little innovation to create meaningful sensory experiences.
+Parents and educators, take note: all it takes is a little innovation to create meaningful sensory experiences.
 Try one of the activities from the list below when your child becomes fidgety, disengaged, anxious, or overwhelmed.
 Even better, plan a handful of activities throughout the day, because an ounce of prevention is worth a pound of cure (and sensory activities can be a lot of fun for adults and children alike!).